IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 This convention regulates the issue of liability for losses from outer space activities.
 Parties that can apply for compensation are: non-launching countries whose territory or citizens suffer losses, including legal entities and individuals.[6]

-In the Indonesia-Russia cooperation, the State of Indonesia is categorized as a launching country, so the legal impact of the Indonesia-Russia cooperation is in accordance with the provisions of the Liability Convention Article VII section (a), that the provisions of the convention do not apply to losses caused by a space object from the launching country to citizens of the launching country.
+In the Indonesia-Russia cooperation, Indonesia is categorized as a launching country, so the legal impact of the Indonesia-Russia cooperation is in accordance with the provisions of the Liability Convention Article VII part (a), that the provisions of the convention do not apply to losses caused by a space object from the launching country to citizens of the launching country.
 This can cause problems, namely how to provide legal protection for Indonesian citizens themselves if they suffer losses due to the launch of the Russian satellite.
-Because until now, Indonesia does not have legal regulations concerning the implementation of space activities, especially legal regulations concerning satellite launches.
+Because until now, Indonesia does not have legal regulations regarding the implementation of space activities, especially legal regulations regarding satellite launches.
 This situation can result in a legal vacuum if satellite launch activities are carried out in Indonesian territory.

-In order to anticipate possible losses that may be experienced by Indonesian citizens from the Russian satellite launch activities in Biak, and also to anticipate legal problems that may arise as a result of the satellite launch activities, the Indonesian state, in this case the government, needs to take legal measures in order to protect its own citizens from the consequences of losses that may be experienced by its citizens.The government must also look at the level of advantages and disadvantages of making Indonesia a launch site for other countries' satellites as a consideration in decision-making, considering that there are still many areas in Indonesia other than Biak that are strategic to be used as satellite launch sites.
+In order to anticipate possible losses that may be experienced by Indonesian citizens from the Russian satellite launch activities in Biak, and also to anticipate legal problems that may arise as a result of these satellite launch activities, the Indonesian state, in this case the government, needs to take legal measures in order to protect its own citizens from the consequences of losses that may be experienced by its citizens.The government must also consider the advantages and disadvantages of using Indonesia as a launch site for other countries' satellites, as a consideration in decision-making, considering that there are still many areas in Indonesia other than Biak that are strategic for being used as satellite launch sites.

 a.
 Article 1, objectives

 c.
-Article 3, concerning the competent bodies and implementing organizations
+Article 3, concerning authorized bodies and implementing organizations

 d.
 Article 4,5, regarding the scope and form of cooperation

 e.
-Article 6,7, regarding separate agreements and funding
+Article 6,7, regarding separate approval and funding

 f.
-Article 8,9, regarding and exchange of information
+Article 8,9, concerning and exchange of information

 g.
 Article 10, concerning protection of the security of property and technology